For-Hives/forhives-base/template/README.md

 - [ ] Add a state management if you need it (zustand is a good one)
 - [ ] Add Auth if you need it (next-auth is a good one)
 - [ ] Add a CMS if you need it (strapi/pocketbase are good ones)
+- [ ] Add Zod if you need to control the form states more efficiently and take control about the call from an API

 ### Any real project example ??